RAW (rolling papers): Activism

-RAW commits a portion of its total sales to environmental groups such as Water is Life International, Trees for the Future, Wine to Water, CarbonFund.org, Home ‘Fur’ Good, and Kiva.
+RAW commits a portion of its total sales to environmental groups such as Water is Life International, Trees for the Future, Wine to Water, CarbonFund.org, Home 'Fur' Good, and Kiva.
+Donations are made through the company's philanthropy initiative, RAW Giving.

 Pop culture

 Rapper Wiz Khalifa dedicated a song to the brand, titled "Raw."
-The company’s product has also been supported by Curren$y, 2 Chainz, Mick Jenkins, Chris Webby, Z-Ro, and Futuristic.
+The company's product has also been supported by Curren$y, 2 Chainz, Mick Jenkins, Chris Webby, Z-Ro, and Futuristic.
 In 2014, RAW partnered with Wiz Khalifa and he released his own line of rolling papers.
 Mary Schumacher of The Fresh Toast recommended RAW rolling papers to people who smoke cannabis.
 In 2022, they were added to the list of best rolling papers by Esquire.
 In 2017, RAW Black rolling papers were included on the list of best rolling papers from High Times Magazine.
+Dominic Vasquez, a customized shoe designer, has a RAW line of shoes.
+He uses RAW-themed decorations and each shoe comes with an extra set of laces made from hemp.